AmberGraceSoftware/Dex/docs/Chapter1/Props.md

 end
 ```

-In the example above, the _props_ parameter was refactored to only take three
+Here, the _props_ parameter takes in three static values, then uses
-static values, then using [Observable Mapping](./State#mapping-observables) to
+[Observable Mapping](./State#mapping-observables) to switch between showing the
-switch between showing the preview text and the secret text based on a single
+preview text and the secret text based on an internal `boolean` state.
-boolean state of whether or not the secret should be shown.

-The `SpoilerButton` component can now be re-used many times in the main Gui
+We can now re-use the interactive `SpoilerButton` component multiple times in
-component to show three different secrets:
+our UI at once:

 ```lua
 local function OpinionBio()